jsade/obsidian-vale/README.md

 - **Command Palette**: `Vale: Toggle alerts`
 - Hides or shows all alert underlines
 - Alerts remain in the panel even when hidden

+### Pro Tips

+**Efficient Navigation**
+- Use click-to-navigate to quickly move between editor and panel without losing your place
+- The smooth scrolling behavior helps you stay oriented in longer documents

+**Editing with Underlines Active**
+- Don't worry about underlines getting out of sync - they automatically track text positions during edits
+- Insert or delete text anywhere; the underlines will adjust intelligently
+- If underlines do get misaligned (rare), simply re-run the check to refresh them

+**Focus Management**
+- Click anywhere in the editor (not on an underline) to deselect the current alert
+- This clears the highlight and lets you focus on writing without distractions
+- The underlines remain visible so you can click them again when ready

+**Working Through Issues**
+- Click through panel alerts one-by-one to systematically review and fix issues
+- Each click scrolls and highlights the exact location in your document
+- The synchronized selection helps you maintain context as you work

 ### Status Bar